rondhi/Streamerbot-WebConfigurator/README.md

 ```

 To see what this looks like in action and to edit your own configuration, visit [Sample Configuration Page](https://webconfig.whazzittoya.com/?connect=false&configUrl=sample.json)

+### "showIf": Dependent Configurations

+Some options may only make sense to show when other options have certain values.
+The `showIf` property is a javascript-like expression of other option names that when true, will show the option, and hide it otherwise.

+The expression can have the usual simple operators:
+* comparisons: < <= > >= == !=
+* logical: and && or || not ! ?:
+* arithmetic: + - * / % ( )
+* functions: abs ceil floor log min max round sqrt
+* is one of a list of values: x in (a, b, c), x not in (a, b, c)

+The simplest, and probably most useful expression, is simply the name of another simple boolean option: When it is checked, the option shows, and is hidden when the option is unchecked.

 ## Contact Info